RakeshsarmaKarra/Tableau-Dashboard/README.md

 ## Abstract
 In this research, we are doing an analysis on the Pantawid Indigenous People (IP) data, which investigates the social and economic traits and well-being results of Indigenous peoples in the Philippines.
 These people are frequently excluded and subjected to socioeconomic inequality, making it necessary to implement specific programs to meet their basic needs.

-The purpose of this study is to shed light on Demographics, Education, and Healthcare of IP communities.
+The purpose of this study is to shed light on ** Demographics, Education, and Healthcare of IP communities**.
 The study requires data such as:

 Number of people actively registered for the program from different Regions, Provinces, Cities/Municipalities, and Barangays.